 Life insurance is something no one wants to think about but is important to have.
 The State of Indiana makes having coverage easier by offering four types of coverage: basic, supplemental, voluntary AD&D and dependent life insurance.
 During this Open Enrollment, take the time to review your finances and consider which option and coverage amount is best for you and your family.

 Some life insurance changes can be completed within your Open Enrollment event.
 These changes include decreasing your coverage level or dropping any of your life insurance plans.
 You may also elect voluntary AD&D and child dependent life insurance, as long as you are currently enrolled in basic life insurance with AD&D. Additionally, you may update your beneficiary information and/or allocation amounts.
-All changes are effective in January 2018.
+All changes are effective in January 2019.

-Take time this Open Enrollment to review and update your life insurance beneficiary information
+Review and update your life insurance beneficiary information

 Open Enrollment is a great time to review your current life insurance beneficiary information.
 It only takes a couple of minutes to verify your beneficiary designations and update their contact information in your Open Enrollment event.
-By routinely checking this information, you are assuring you have allocated your life insurance benefits as desired, since certain life events such as marriage, divorce, birth or death may change how you want your benefits paid out.
+By routinely checking this information you are assuring you have allocated your life insurance benefits as desired, since certain life events such as marriage, divorce, birth or death may change how you want your benefits paid out.

-Note: All beneficiary changes made within your Open Enrollment event take effect on January 14, 2018, unless you are employed with a direct bill agency, in which case your changes will be effective January 1, 2018.
+Note: All beneficiary changes made within your Open Enrollment event take effect on January 13, 2019 unless you are employed with a direct bill agency, in which case your changes will be effective January 1, 2019.